Linen is perhaps the worlds oldest textile and is derived from varieties of the Flax plant.

 Scutched flax offered for exhibition by Lisburn Museum

-Flax grown in Edinburgh offered for exhibtion by Linda Green
+Flax grown in Edinburgh offered for exhibition by Linda Green